'Some weird gotcha game': Covert video appears to show NDP staffer leaving meeting with independent MLA | CBC News

 "Someone who was standing there found it interesting and took a tape of it."

+Nixon said the NDP government "does it all the time," and added that MLAs are aware they could be video taped at any moment.

+The UCP noted that in 2017, NDP staff took photographs of Kenney taping a video shoot outside the Federal Building.
+The NDP said they could identify the people standing with Kenney, and alleged that Kenney was using caucus staff to help with a partisan video.
+The UCP said at the time the NDP's assumptions about the shoot were wrong.

-A spokesperson for the Speaker of the Legislative Assembly said the office is aware of the incident and "looking into it."
+In the most recent incident involving Nolais and Gill, a spokesperson for the Speaker of the Legislative Assembly said the office is "looking into it."

 Gill, who has said he won't run for re-election, was not immediately available for comment.